Janmayeneric/Contamination-Detection/Synthetic-Contamination/README.md

 ### Synthetic Data
 Test data was generated to analyse our algorithms, and it was modeled on real world contamination.
-For details on our research into modeling real world DNA contamination, see the Synthetic Contamination section of[our paper](https://docs.google.com/document/d/1H0eskVyN2bw598BKahwPZZeatdrgg8UWtNJwoevdmlU/edit?usp=sharing)
+For details on our research into modeling real world DNA contamination, see the Synthetic Contamination section of [our paper](https://docs.google.com/document/d/1H0eskVyN2bw598BKahwPZZeatdrgg8UWtNJwoevdmlU/edit?usp=sharing)

 contaminate.py is the main file for generating test.
 You can tune the following parameters to create a synthetic contamination:
  - human_file = Intended fasta file